Kloudless/kloudless-python/README.md

 ....}
 >>> calendar = account.calendars.create(data=calendar_data)

-# We can retrieve a calendar in a account
+# Retrieving a calendar in an account
 >>> calendar = account.calendars.retrieve(id=calendar_id)

-# Update the calendar with new information
+# Updating the calendar with new information
 >>> calendar.name = "New Calendar name"
 >>> calendar.description = "New Calendar description"
 >>> calendar.save() # Makes the request to update the calendar.

-# Delete a calendar
+# Deleting a calendar
 >>> calendar.delete()

-# We can retrieve list of calendar events in a account
+# Retrieving a list of calendar events
 >>> events = calendar.events.all()

-# We can create a calendar event in a account
+# Creating a calendar event
 >>> event_data = {
 ....    "name": "Event 2",
 ....    "start": "2017-09-01T12:30:00Z",